wb-droid/cortx/doc/integrations/cortx-ftp/README.md

 # CORTX Integration with FTP

-What is FTP:
+What is FTP
 ----
 The File Transfer Protocol (FTP) is a standard communication protocol used for the transfer of computer files from a server to a client on a computer network.

-Integrating CORTX with FTP:
+Integrating CORTX with FTP
 ----
 The integration architecture is shown below.
 In this integration, there is a FTP client, a FTP server, and a Cortx/S3 server.
 FTP client and FTP server connect through FTP protocol.
 FTP server uses s3fs mount as storage. s3fs sync with S3 server's S3 bucket.